 A Recap of Recapturing

 Let’s look at a real-world scenario to help clarify the recapture rules.

 Cameron is an L-1B beneficiary at CamCan (his sponsoring employer), a company manufacturing high-tech camera equipment.
 Cameron returns to his home country, Cameroon, one week a year for each of the three years he has been in L-1 status.
 Luckily, Cameron can petition to recapture the three weeks in total he spent outside of the United States.
 If approved, he will have three weeks added to his two-year extension.

 Unfortunately, however, partial days spent abroad cannot be recaptured.
 So if Cameron embarks for Cameroon on January 1st, spends seven days there, and returns to the U.S. on January 9, he can only petition to recapture the seven full days he was abroad, not the two days he was traveling.

 Plus, since Cameron’s husband Camden and daughter Camilla are his L-2 dependents, Camden and Camilla are also eligible to extend their status by as much as Cameron does.

-In order to recapture time, the L-1 petitioner and/or beneficiary is required to submit evidence documenting the period of physical presence outside the United States to the USCIS.
+In order to recapture time, the L-1 petitioner and/or beneficiary is required to submit to USCIS evidence documenting the period of physical presence outside the United States.
 This is submitted along with an L-1A or L-1B extension petition.
-The USCIS notes that “while petitioners often submit a summary and/or charts of travel and the number of days spent out of the United States,” petitioners are also required to submit evidence such as photocopies of passport stamps and I-94 arrival-departure records that clearly demonstrate when they were out of the country.
-An alien will not be granted an extension of stay for periods of time that are not supported by documentary evidence and the USCIS will not send a Request for Evidence (RFE) for any claimed periods unsupported by evidence.
+USCIS notes that “while petitioners often submit a summary and/or charts of travel and the number of days spent out of the United States,” petitioners are also required to submit evidence such as photocopies of passport stamps and I-94s that clearly demonstrate when they were out of the country.
+An alien will not be granted an extension of stay for periods of time that are not supported by documentary evidence.
+Further, USCIS will not send a request for additional evidence (RFE) for any claimed periods unsupported by evidence.

-For more information on L visa, please refer to the following links:
+For more information on the L-1 category, refer to the following links: